FumiyaKohzu/ReadmeEditor/remote-virtio-gpu_README.md

 To use **remote-virtio-gpu**, you need to load the kernel modules **virtio-gpu** and **virtio_lo**, so turn **Secure Boot** off.

 **rvgpu-renderer** creates a Wayland backend to display the stream, rendered by **rvgpu-proxy**.
-Therefore on login screen, please choose [Wayland](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-20-04-desktop).
+Therefore on login screen, choose [Wayland](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-20-04-desktop).

 Run both RVGPU client (**rvgpu-proxy**) and server (**rvgpu-renderer**) on the same machine via the localhost interface as follow: